 History of the Gretsch White Falcon

 The Gretsch White Falcon is the guitar that wasn’t supposed to be — and the instrument almost didn’t make it to commercial production.
-The guitar was introduced in 1954 as a concept guitar designed by a jazz guitarist by the name of Jimmie Webster — one of Gretsch’s main design gurus during the ‘50s.
+The guitar was introduced in 1954 as a concept guitar designed by a jazz lead guitarist by the name of Jimmie Webster — one of Gretsch’s main design gurus during the ‘50s.

 And it was designed as a “dream guitar of the future.”
 The future swiftly became the present, however, as the demand for the instrument was so high that the guitar went into full production only a few months later.